 How do you design a bar for a pizza restaurant?

-Discover why the bar equipment requirements for pizza restaurants are unique and the cost is much less.
+Learn the top bar equipment recommendations for pizza restaurants and why the cost is much less.

-HOW TO DESIGN A BAR FOR A PIZZA RESTAURANT
+BAR DESIGN IDEAS FOR A DIY PIZZA RESTAURANT

-Most commercial bar designs have similar equipment, but why do certain venues require unique bar equipment?
-The simple answer is: the patrons and tradition.
-Bar equipment requirements will vary depending on the percentage of beer, wine and liquor a given venue sells.
 When you think of pizza you think of beer.
 This is why pizza restaurants typically sell 60% beer, 20% wine and 20% alcohol and therefore will have different bar equipment than fine dining restaurants, which sell a much higher percentage of liquor and wine and very little beer.
-Here’s an example of a pizza restaurant bar we designed for a client in Jackson Hole, Wyoming.
+Here’s an example of a pizza restaurant bar we designed for a client.
 This is markedly different from other bars we’ve designed.
 The major difference is in the amount of alcohol sold.
 The most notable changes are as follows:

 - The ice bins are less sophisticated, so simple ice bins (with cold plate) can be used instead of larger combination ice bins with bottle wells (for mixers), a savings of $500 per unit.